WHAT IS ANAPHYLAXIS?

 Inhalation – incredibly rare

 Food ingestion is the most common cause of anaphylaxis, with nuts (especially peanuts) and seafood being the most common triggers.
 Cow’s milk allergy and egg allergy are also common triggers in children.
-Most life-threatening anaphylactic reactions occur when a patient has eaten a food that has an unknown ingredient in it.
-For example, peanuts may be used as a thickener in a chili recipe.
-Or, Chinese food from a restaurant may be cross-contaminated.
+Most life-threatening anaphylactic reactions occur when a patient has eaten food that has an unknown ingredient in it.
+For example, some chili recipes contain peanuts as a thickener.

-Interestingly, for some patients, anaphylaxis may only occur if two or more factors are involved.
-For example, someone may experience anaphylaxis if they eat a specific food, and then exercise shortly after.
-Alone, neither the exercise nor the food causes any reaction in these individuals.
-Allergy testing at our allergy clinic will help identify the causes of these allergic reactions.
+For some patients, anaphylaxis involves two or more factors.
+Someone may experience anaphylaxis if they eat a specific food, and then exercise shortly after.
+Alone, neither the exercise nor the food causes any reaction in these people.
+Allergy testing at our allergy clinic will help find the causes of these allergic reactions.

-Anaphylactoid reactions resemble anaphylactic reactions, but no actual allergy is involved.
-The symptoms will be similar, but they are caused by different biological processes.
+Anaphylactoid reactions resemble anaphylactic reactions but involves no real allergy.
+The symptoms will be similar but caused by different biological processes.
 Fortunately, the treatment is the same for both.
 Unlike most anaphylactic reactions, anaphylactoid reactions can occur with no previous exposure at all.
 Both radiographic contrast agents (the dyes that allow physicians to see your veins and arteries on an x-ray) and morphine are known to cause anaphylactoid reactions, but these reactions are uncommon.